 COMPLIANCE WITH INTERNAL REVENUE CODE SECTION 162(m).
 Section 162(m) of the Internal Revenue Code, enacted in 1993, generally disallows a tax deduction to publicly-held companies for compensation paid to certain executive officers, to the extent that compensation exceeds \$1 million per officer in any year.
-The compensation paid to the Company's executive officers for the 2000 fiscal year did not exceed the \$1 million limit per officer, and it is not expected the compensation to be to the Company's executive officers for the 2001 fiscal year will exceed that limit.
-In addition, the Company's 1995 Stock Option/Stock Issuance Plan is structured so that any compensation deemed paid to an executive officer in connection with the exercise of his or her outstanding options under the 1995 Plan will qualify as performance-based compensation which will not be subject to the \$1 million limitation.
+The compensation paid to any of the Company's executive officers for the 2001 fiscal year did not exceed the \$1 million limit per officer, and it is not expected the compensation to be paid to any of the Company's executive officers for the 2002 fiscal year will exceed that limit.
+In addition, the Company's 1995 Stock Option/ Stock Issuance Plan is structured so that any compensation deemed paid to an executive officer in connection with the exercise of his or her outstanding options under the 1995 Plan will qualify as performance-based compensation that will not be subject to the \$1 million limitation.